 The impact of Welfare Reforms and the new Housing (Wales) Act 2014 are particularly felt by young, single people under the age of 35 who are unemployed or in low wage employment.
 Housing benefit is restricted to the single room rate which is not sufficient to cover renting homes of their own and the only affordable option is shared housing.
 However, there is no availability of shared housing within the social housing sector, and work to improve the standard of houses in multiple occupation (HMOs) across the area has reduced the availability of shared housing in the private sector.
 Improvements to private housing stock often result in an increase in market rents.

-In February 2016, the spare room subsidy/bedroom tax reduced housing benefit payments were reduced by an average of £14.93 a week for 545 recipients in Conwy CB and by an average of £13.11 for 586 recipients in Denbighshire.
-This was 13.3% of all housing benefit recipients within the social rented sector.
+In February 2021, the spare room subsidy/bedroom tax reduced housing benefit or the housing element of Universal Credit payments for 694 recipients in Conwy County Borough and 728 recipients in Denbighshire.
+This was 15.3% of all recipients of those benefits in Conwy County Borough and Denbighshire who were housed in the social rented sector.
 The reduction isn’t applicable to tenants in the private rented sector.

-Most of the area’s general needs1 social housing stock has at least three-bedrooms (55% overall: 56% in Conwy CB and 53% in Denbighshire).
-This is higher than the all-Wales figure (48%).
-Overall less than 14% of stock is in one-bedroomed accommodation, which limits the opportunities for tenants to downsize if they are affected by caps on housing benefits due to under occupation in their existing accommodation (the so-called ‘bedroom tax’).
+Most of the area’s general needs social housing stock has at least three-bedrooms (53% overall, with similar proportions in both Conwy County Borough and Denbighshire).
+This is higher than the all-Wales figure (46%).
+Overall less than 15% of stock is in one-bedroomed accommodation, which limits the opportunities for tenants to downsize if they are affected by caps on housing benefits due to under occupation in their existing accommodation (the so-called ‘bedroom tax’).

-The under supply of one bedroomed accommodation in the housing stock makes it difficult to find adequate social housing for some of the most vulnerable people in housing need, including those who have mental health issues, recovering addicts, veterans and ex-offenders.
+The under supply of one bedroomed accommodation in the housing stock makes it difficult to find adequate social housing for some of the most vulnerable people in housing need, including those who have mental health issues, recovering addicts (see our ‘people making healthy lifestyle choices‘ topic for further information), veterans and ex-offenders (see our ‘equality, diversity and community cohesion‘ topic for further information).
 Single men in particular are disadvantaged by the lack of one bedroom properties.

 Source: social landlord stock and rents data collection, Welsh Government

-Social housing stock has increased by only 7% – about 800 dwellings – in the 25 years since 1991.
-Housing stock in the private sector (rented and owner occupied) increased by 26% or about 18,250 dwellings in the same period.
-This has lead to a proportional decrease in the amount of social housing available within the overall housing stock, and has meant that social provision has had to focus on those in the very greatest need, and affordability alone is no longer a criteria for acceptance to local housing waiting lists.
+Social housing stock has increased by only 9% – about 950 dwellings – in the almost 30 years since 1991.
+Housing stock in the private sector (rented and owner occupied) increased by 28% or about 19,700 dwellings in the same period.
+This has led to a proportional decrease in the amount of social housing available within the overall housing stock, and has meant that social provision has had to focus on those in the very greatest need, and affordability alone is no longer a criterion for acceptance to local housing waiting lists.
 As the route to social housing has closed down for those who a generation ago would have been eligible for council housing, for a growing number of people finding a suitable home they can afford has become increasingly difficult.

 Homeless presentations have become more complex as other services which previously helped support vulnerable residents have reduced in size and scope.
 There has been an increase in the proportion of households that require assistance from the local authority that contain people with mental health or other health problems; people with alcohol or drug dependency problems; those with chaotic lifestyles.

-Since 1996 nearly 1,700 social housing properties have been sold in Conwy CB and Denbighshire under right-to-buy schemes.
+Since 1996 nearly 1,850 social housing properties have been sold in Conwy County Borough and Denbighshire under right-to-buy schemes.
 Though some of this stock has been replaced this has fallen short of a direct one-for-one replacement.
 Over all this has depleted the stock available to meet social housing need.

 In the new Housing (Wales) Act 2014, which came into force 1st April 2015, new responsibilities regarding homelessness prevention where given to local authorities and their partners.
 It places a duty on local authorities to work with people who are at risk of losing their home within 56 days to help find a solution to their problems and hopes to prevent 3 out of 4 people at risk of homelessness from losing their home.
 This duty is towards all seeking help, not just those with a local connection.